SireME/No-show-appointments-dataset-investigation/README.md

 ## Introduction

-The dataset for this investigation is the No-show appointments dataset. **It is based on informataion collected from more than 100 thousand medical appointments in brasil** and based on gathering data on wether patients showed up for appointments or not.
+The dataset for this investigation is the No-show appointments dataset. **It is based on informataion collected from more than 100 thousand medical appointments in Brasil** and based on gathering data on wether patients showed up for appointments or not.
 Several variables are used to capture the appropriate data to dissect the question on weather a patient will show up for appointments or not.
 ##  Analysis interest
 In our attempt to understand the insight of the data, we focused on just two questions that goes thus;